When Bad Teams Happen to Good People

 The DiSC model does provide a common language that people and teams can use to better understand themselves and each other.
 I believe in it because I have seen it transform teams for more than 15 years.

 Interested in finding out more?
-Powers Resource Center is hosting a DISC certification event this month in Boulder.
-Space is limited.
-For more information, visit our Everything DiSC Certification Workshops registration page.
+PRC is hosting a DISC certification event this September/October in Denver.
+Space is limited and you’ll receive fun extras if you register early.
+For more information, visit https://disccertificationonline.com/